temporenc/temporenc/temporenc.rst

 Temporenc is flexible
 ---------------------

-The format is very flexible and supports any combination of a date, a time, and a time zone.
+The format is very flexible and supports any combination of a date, a time, and a time zone offset.
 Within each of these components, each field is also optional, e.g. it is possible to encode a year and a month without a day.
 Times can have sub-second precision using either milliseconds, microseconds, or nanoseconds.
 Time zones use an UTC offset with 15 minute granularity, allowing any time zone in use in the world to be represented.

 Temporenc is compact
 --------------------

 *Temporenc* values have a variable size between 3 and 10 bytes, depending on the components being included.
 Values of the same type (and precision) always have the same size.
 For example, an encoded date uses 3 bytes, an encoded time also takes 3 bytes, and an encoded date with time uses 5 bytes.
-At the other extreme, it takes only 10 bytes to encode a date with time using nanosecond precision and a time zone.
+At the other extreme, it takes only 10 bytes to encode a date with time using nanosecond precision and a time zone offset.

 Temporenc is machine-friendly
 -----------------------------